Making Bathing Enjoyable Once Again

 Arrange, through your local council, for an occupational therapist to visit and assess your requirements and determine if you are entitled to a disabled facilities grant.
 Once you understand the available options to suit your needs, it's time to get some quotations.

 Never, repeat NEVER, get one quote.
 Always shop around!
 We recommend getting at least 3 quotes to compare.
+We can help with that!

 If you would like us to, we can arrange 3 no-obligation quotations from reputable mobility companies in your area.
 We are independent and offer this service free of charge – saving you time, stress and effort.